cdoremus/deno-blog/posts/Building_Fullstack_React_Apps_with_Ultra.2022-12-04.md

 ```
 Each of the routes point to a page component that wraps the page's content.
 The `Layout` component defines a Layout Route which forms a shell around other components containing the app's header and footer.
 Routes defined inside the Layout Route hold the content (`HomePage`, `AboutPage`, `UserDetailsPage` and `RouteNotFound` page in this case).

 The `Layout` component uses an `Outlet` component to defined where the child components go as the `children` prop did previously.
-This is what that component would return (styling removed):
+This is what that component's return value looks like (styling removed):
 ```ts
   <>
     <header>